Breathtaking. Comfortable. Revealing.

 Science and education are core to our mission.
 We invite scientists, educators and students to perform ground-breaking research on board.
 Our citizen Explorers will even be able to participate in certain projects.
 Areas of particular interest to scientists include atmospheric science that could shed light on the greater workings of our planet’s climate and air systems; astro- and solar-physics that illuminate our understanding of our universe; and, astrobiology to explore the limits of life on our planet and beyond.
 Neptune has areas dedicated to instruments that can be repeatedly flown many times, which is rare for space scientists who typically only have a single or very few times to perform an experiment.

-Left Photo Credit: Medford Highschool High Altitude Balloon Eclipse Team, 2017
+Left Photo Credit: North Medford Highschool High Altitude Balloon Eclipse Team, 2017

 RESERVE YOUR FLIGHT NOW